-Objectives of the research: The primary objectives of the research are:-
+Objectives of the Research

+The primary objectives of the research are

-- i) To find out the socio economic condition of the beedi rollers in the Maida district of West Bengal. - ii) To study about the problems faced by the beedi rollers of the study area during the lockdown. - iii) How they maintain the situation and what kind of help they got from various sources. - iv) Our suggestions to overcome the conditions.
+- 1. To find out the socio economic condition of the beedi rollers in the Maida district of West Bengal. - 2.
+To study about the problems faced by the beedi rollers of the study area during the lockdown. - 3.
+How they maintain the situation and what kind of help they got from various sources. - 4.
+Our suggestions to overcome the conditions.

-A geographical outlook of the study area
+A Geographical Outlook of the study area